corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 I'd argue that a normal HashMap is almost always the better choice and having two map implementations in the standard library is confusing.

 On top of that, if the hash map is your bottleneck, you're doing pretty well already.
 If you need anything faster, there are plenty of great external crates like [indexmap](https://github.com/indexmap-rs/indexmap) crate for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.
-That's why `BTreeMap` is not my favorite collection type in the standard library (sorry!), but to be fair I hold that belief pretty loosely.
-I **did** want to mention, however, that there are more modern alternatives in the wider Rust ecosystem that some people might not be aware of.

 ## `std::path::Path`